 - Europe, Global

 Sarah Shortall is an intellectual and cultural historian of modern Europe, with a particular interest in modern France, Catholic thought, and the relationship between religion and politics.
-She teaches courses on modern French and European history, the history of Catholicism, and European intellectual history.
-In addition to these themes, her research also explores the history of science, secularization theory, human rights, medievalism, and the global circulation of religious ideas.
+She teaches courses on modern French history, the history of Catholicism, and European intellectual history.
+In addition to these themes, her research also explores the history of science, secularization theory, human rights, decolonization, and the global circulation of religious ideas.